Hey! Remember me?

 Add the broth and bring to a low boil.
 Add the rice and lower to a simmer.

-This dish came out super light for the serving size.
-I’m quite full after 2 cups!
+- This dish came out super light for the serving size.
+Two cups is quite filling!